jensen/jest-notes/README.md

 When building user interfaces, we should also test our own application in the way that we expect our users to.
 We should fill fields and click buttons, read text from the page and confirm that it matches our own expection.
 We have already been testing in this way.
 It feels natural.

+A good Guiding Principle for UI testing can be found on the [@testing-library](https://testing-library.com/) site.

+> _The more your tests resemble the way your software is used, the more confidence they can give you._

 ## Tools vs Testing

 Today our goal is to write automated tests for our application.
 Before we start writing tests, we should identify the difference between learning how to test, and learning how to use the tools that allow you to write and run automated tests.